-- (9) Bicycle lanes are required on new or substantially improved arterials or collector streets where the posted speed limit is 35 miles per hour or greater.
-Bicycle lanes may also be required by the community development director where necessary to provide connections to bikeways identified on the comprehensive transportation plan or other adopted plan.
-Bicycle lanes must be constructed as follows: - a.
+Comment [SF11]: Recommended by Public Works and Community Development Staff. a.
 Bicycle lanes, where required, must be at least four feet wide and placed in the outside lane of a roadway, adjacent to the curb and gutter or shoulder.
 Curb and gutter areas may not be counted in calculating the width of a bicycle lane.
 When on-street parking is permitted, bicycle lanes must be at least four feet in width and located between the parking lane and the outer travel lane.
 Bicycle pavement widths are in addition to the minimum pavement width required for the road.
 See also subsection 16-222(j).